DidoMarchet/craft-commerce-headless-sdk/doc/USERS.md

 # Users SDK Documentation

-The `users` module provides methods to interact with user-related actions in Craft CMS Commerce.
+The `users` module provides methods to interact with user-related actions in Craft Commerce.
 It supports operations like logging in users, managing user profiles, handling addresses, and resetting passwords.
 All requests are handled securely using the `client` module.

 For a comprehensive understanding of the underlying functionalities, refer to the [Craft CMS Controller Actions Documentation](https://craftcms.com/docs/5.x/reference/controller-actions.html).